Bridging factor and sparse models: Introduction

 \subsection{Organization of the Paper}

 In addition to this Introduction, the paper is organized as follows.
 We present the model setup and assumptions in Section \ref{S:Setup}.
-The theoretical results are presented in Section \ref{S:Theory} with practical guides given in Section~\ref{S:Guide}.
-We depict the results of a simulation experiment in Section \ref{S:Simulation} and discuss the empirical application in Section \ref{S:Applications}.
+The theoretical results are presented in Section \ref{S:Theory}.
+We discuss the empirical application in Section \ref{S:Applications}.
 Section \ref{S:Conclusions} concludes.
-All proofs are deferred to the Supplementary Material.
+All proofs, additional discussion, simulation, and empirical results are deferred to the Supplementary Material due to space constraints.
+Tables and figures in the Supplementary Material are referenced with an ``S'' before the number.